 Wear a suit.
 That's it.
-That's the rule.
+That's the rule, virtual or in-person.

 OCI is a conservative environment.
 BigLaw is a conservative industry.
 This is not the time to express your personal style.
 The goal is to look polished and professional so that nobody thinks about your outfit at all.